tgautam03/Transformers/script.md

 # Motivation
 The year was 2017 when a research paper introducing Transformers was published.
-Looking back, this was the moment that changed the field of AI forever as it led to the development of Generative Pre-trained Transformers or GPT for short.
+Looking back, this was probably the moment that changed the field of AI forever as it led to the development of Generative Pre-trained Transformers or GPT.
 Yes, ChatGPT is an application that has GPT-3 at it’s core.
 All this might look intimidating, but the concepts behind Transformer are very simple.

 This video has two main goals:
 - Explain Transformers and it’s various components, and then